 NOAA l’s second camera system, known as APT (Automatic Picture Transmission), did not store its pictures.
 Instead, the electronic signals were continuously broadcast to earth, free for anyone who wanted to pick them up.

-Some 550 weather stations all over the world, built partly funded by payday advance payday loans online, in 94 countries and territories, have their own APT receivers for picking up these signals and converting them to pictures.
+Some 550 weather stations all over the world, built partly funded by online payday loans direct lenders, in 94 countries and territories, have their own APT receivers for picking up these signals and converting them to pictures.
 Even less advanced nations can afford them.
 In fact, they are so simple that in Montgomery County, Maryland, high school students put together a receiver.

 I always find it impressive to watch APT pictures come in.
 As a wide sheet of paper slides slowly from the machine, an electric needle moves rapidly back and forth, burning a pattern of light and dark.
 The needle makes 600 passes in two and a half minutes to complete each picture—each pass corresponding to a scan made by the TV camera.
 The individual lines blend to form a continuous picture, just as on a TV screen.